Last update on August 2019

 The PERFROI project is structured into two research items, i.e.

-- Thermal-mechanical deformation and rupture of fuel rods under LOCA conditions: Experiments (ELFE and COCAGNE tests) conducted using IRSN's MAESTRO experimental platform will allow characterizing the thermal mechanical properties of the cladding and developing the numerical simulation models needed to simulate cladding deformation and bursts.
+Thermal-mechanical deformation and rupture of fuel rods under LOCA conditions: Experiments (ELFE and COCAGNE tests) conducted using IRSN's MAESTRO experimental platform will allow characterizing the thermal mechanical properties of the cladding and developing the numerical simulation models needed to simulate cladding deformation and bursts.
 These models will be integrated into the DRACCAR simulation tool in order to evaluate potential blockage rates in case of a LOCA transient.
 In particular, these models will take into account the physico-chemical behavior of hydrogen within the cladding and its potential impact on the mechanical behavior of the fuel rods.
+ELFE tests has been conducted between 2014 and 2017 and those regarding

 Fuel rod cladding constitutes the first of the three containment barriers between radioactive products and the environment (the other two are the reactor coolant pressure boundary and the reactor containment).